stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Gitlab.com is indeed google-hosted & proxied via CloudFlare.
+It goes against the values of the Tor community.
+I think you'll be relieved to see they aren't using the gitlab.com service, but rather they are self-hosting the Gitlab software.
+I don't know of any real issues with the software if well-configured." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104396180054520336)

 "I don't know if it's more perversely foolish that this so-called " saveinternetfreedom" site is on CloudFlare, or that TorProject is pimping a CF site. /cc" by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104378030919632302)